Claus Zundel

-Claus Zundel, also known as The Brave, is a German composer, songwriter, producer and pianist.
-He has created several worldwide successful musical projects, most notable Sacred Spirit and B-Tribe (sold 20 million. copies combined), as well as more Indie projects such as "Moroccan Spirit", "Classical Spirit", "Divine Works", Ancient Spirit and his latest project "Tango Jointz".
+Claus Zundel, also known as The Brave, is a German composer, songwriter, producer and pianist who has created several projects inspired by global cultures over the course of his career.
+The most notable are Sacred Spirit and B-Tribe, which sold 20 million copies combined, but he has a litany of Indie projects as well.
+These include Moroccan Spirit, Classical Spirit, Divine Works, Ancient Spirit, and Tango Jointz.

-After being a successful producer in the 1980s with a German artist named Hubert Kah, Zundel produced several pop albums under Circa Records U.K between 1988 and 1992 for Sydney Youngblood.
-The most successful hit was "If Only I Could," which entered the top 3 in the charts of most European countries, including the UK.
-Zundel signed to the new label Circa Records run by Ashley Newton and Ray Cooper, later responsible for the huge success of the Spice Girls before they became executives of Virgin USA.
-All of the Youngblood records were distributed under Virgin Records U.K. The first album Feeling Free included several hit singles that reached gold status in countries throughout Europe.
-The success of the Youngblood project opened the door for Zundel into the international music world.
+After beginning his career in the 1980s as a writer and producer for several German musicians, such as Hubert Kah, Zundel produced 2 pop albums for American-German singer/actor Sydney Youngblood.
+The first album, Feeling Free, included several hit singles that reached gold status in countries throughout Europe.
+The most successful one of these was "If Only I Could", which reached the top 3 in the UK charts upon release.
+While Zundel was signed to Circa Records UK, a short-lived label run by to-be Virgin USA executives Ashley Newton and Ray Cooper, the Youngblood records were distributed under Virgin Records U.K. The success of Feeling Free opened the door for Zundel into the international music world.

-His music style is usually called as "The Brave Sound" as it considers a large number of music styles mixed in his special way.
-He often collaborates with musicians and singers from around the world and creates "The Brave Sound" projects with them.
+Zundel's musical style is often referred to as "The Brave Sound", coined for its unique stylistic and mixing choices.
+He makes a point to collaborate with musicians and singers from around the world using this label; creating "The Brave Sound" projects with them.